How do I chat with a counsellor?

 We may also try to reach you on email so we can reconnect again.
 Alternatively, you can choose to email us through the website.

-What happens when I am facing a crisis?
+What happens if I am facing a crisis?

 If your crisis is non-life-threatening, you may try online counselling with us, but if you would require more appropriate form of counselling like face-to-face counselling, we may refer you to another suitable counselling agency.